top of page

 And there are dozen's more territories left over from the age of colonization.

-Non-Countries fall into a few broad categories.
+Non-Countries fall into a few categories.

-The first is Autonomous, Self Governing Quantum States,
+First are Autonomous, Self Governing Quantum States,

 (or Unincorporated Organized Territories) They include: